 How Ice Wine Is Produced

-Making ice wine requires using grapes that have frozen on the vine.
-Winemakers pick the grapes by hand when the temperature hits -8°C, sometimes even in the middle of the night.
+Making ice wine requires using frozen grapes that have chilled directly on the vine.
+Winemakers pick the grapes by hand when the air temperature hits -8°C, sometimes even in the middle of the night.
 The sugars inside the grapes are concentrated by the freeze, making them as sweet as nectar without any artificial aid.
 The grapes are also pressed while they’re still frozen to preserve this sweetness.
-Only Vitis vinifera grape varieties or Vidal Blanc can be used to make ice wine, and no artificial methods of concentrating the sugars or refrigerating the grapes, grape must, or grape juice is allowed.
-The list of regulations that go into the production of ice wine goes on and on – if you’re interested in learning more, check out this page.
+Only Vitis vinifera varieties or Vidal Blanc can be used to make this delicious wine, and no artificial methods of concentrating the sugars or refrigerating the grapes, grape must, or grape juice is allowed.
+The list of regulations that go into the production of these drinks goes on and on – if you’re interested in learning more, check out this page.

 Fun Fact: It takes around 5 times the amount of grapes to make just one 375ml bottle of ice wine than it does to make your average 750ml bottle of table wine.

-As you can see, ice wine is extremely difficult to produce, and must meet the strict standards of the Vintners Quality Alliance (VQA), which is why only a select few wineries around the Okanagan feature this unique drink.
-Below we’ve compiled a list of three wineries in the South Okanagan, and three in Kelowna where you can try this mouth-watering dessert wine this winter.
+As you can see, these wines are extremely difficult to produce, and must meet the strict standards of the Vintners Quality Alliance (VQA), which is why only a select few wineries around the Okanagan feature this unique drink.
+Below we’ve compiled a list of three vineyards in the South Okanagan, and three in Kelowna where you can try this mouth-watering vino this winter.

 Where To Get South Okanagan Ice Wine